 Receive our board-certified approved periodic news, tips and articles.

 Your subscription is used only for the purpose of direct communication with our office.

-GRASS POLLEN ALERT!
-There are High concentrations of Grass.
-Visit the website to get the full report.… twitter.com/i/web/status/11290…
+WEED POLLEN ALERT: There are Moderate concentrations of Weeds.
+Go to the website for the full report.… twitter.com/i/web/status/11518…

 Now, I believe compassion is also an actionable item that can be practiced.
 Read the new blog from Dr. Mary Hudelso… twitter.com/i/web/status/11514…